aimms/how-to/Articles/363/363-getting-started-tutorials.rst

 .. note::
 	The Tutorial for Professionals uses compound sets, which is a deprecated feature only available in older AIMMS versions.
 We are working to update this tutorial to be compatible with the newest versions of AIMMS.

+	You may join the `AIMMS Academy <https://academy.aimms.com/>`_ to benefit from an up to date course.

 AIMMS learning game
 ---------------------